• Skip to primary navigation

 Example #2

-Take Kate as an example.
-She has a part-time supermarket job, but also works in the sharing economy to earn some extra money.
+Kate has a part-time supermarket job but also works in the share economy to earn some extra money.
 Kate takes tutoring jobs she finds on Airtasker and delivers food for Uber Eats.
-She owns her own car and uses her mobile phone to find the jobs and navigate when she is delivering.
+She owns a car and uses her mobile phone to find the jobs and navigate when she is delivering.

-Claire must include all the income she earns from her supermarket job, as well as from the tutoring and food delivery, on her tax return.
-But she can also claim deductions for certain car and mobile phone expenses, and the supplies she buys for tutoring.
+Kate must include all the income she earns from her supermarket job, as well as from the tutoring and food delivery on her tax return.
+She can also claim deductions for certain car and mobile phone expenses, and the supplies she buys for tutoring.

-So if her mobile phone plan costs $80 per month (or $960 a year) and 40% of her phone use is related to her share economy income earning then she can claim $384 (40%) of her total yearly phone bill as a deduction on her return.
+So, if her mobile phone plan costs $80 per month (or $960 a year) and 40% of her phone use is work related, she can claim $384 (40%) as a deduction on her tax return.

 Record keeping

-Whether it is related to income or deductions, keeping good records is essential when earning money through the sharing economy.
-A digital backup copy on a spreadsheet or Google Doc is advisable, as the ATO can ask you to produce records to prove expenses were actually incurred or that income was earned.
+Whether it is related to income or deductions, keeping good records is essential when earning money through the share economy.
+A digital backup on a spreadsheet or Google Doc is advisable, as the ATO can ask you to produce records to prove what you earned and spent.

 We can help

 At Etax we have many in-house accountants who are experts on the share economy.
-If you need help getting registered for GST or an ABN before you start, or you need help with your tax obligations get in touch with us on [email protected] and we’ll be happy to help!
+If you need help registering for GST or an ABN, or you want to make sure your tax return is done right, get in touch at [email protected] and we’ll be happy to help!

 Uber tax issues: A tax guide for Uber drivers